hyy0/HMINE/README.md

 ## ⌛ Comming soon！

-Code for paper "Neural Collective Causal Disentanglement"!
+Code for paper "NHCE: A Neural High-order Causal Entropy Algorithm for Disentangling Coupling Dynamics"!

 ###  📨
 We are excited to announce that we are soon releasing a new journal paper that will be available on our GitHub repository.
 Please stay tuned for updates and check back regularly for the latest information.